Teleport

 version: v5

-The opal-service role will be used by Opal to make changes to your system.
+The opal-service role is used by Opal to make changes to your system.
 Note that we use a max session TTL of 8760 hours (1 year).
-The credentials you will generate in a subsequent step will be bound by this TTL and you will need to reissue the credentials at this interval.
+The credentials you generate in a subsequent step will be bound by this TTL, and you will need to reissue the credentials at this interval.
 You may want to set this value higher to avoid needing to reissue the credentials.

 1. Next, create an opal-impersonator role on the same page.
 Use the following YAML: